-This community consists of two groups of up to 25 students each who will complete their first academic year of college together.
+This community consists of a group of up to 25 students who will complete their first academic year of college together.
 Students will attend full time during the day, taking three courses each quarter, completing a total of 40.5 (27 semester) transferable quarter hours.

 A learning community is a supportive, cooperative environment in which students complete courses together as a group.
 Research shows that students perform better academically when they learn together in a group.
 Teaching and learning are also enhanced when students, faculty and counselors work together.